 The courses in learning communities are co-requisites, meaning that students must enroll in the entire learning community schedule.
 Breakages of learning community schedules are not permitted for a variety of reasons, but mostly to ensure that students have the best experience possible.

-At summer orientation, first-year students meet with an advisor or faculty member who will help them select their first learning community based on a combination of major requirements, interests, and class schedule preferences.
-For the spring semester, students will self-register for learning communities after consulation with an advisor about which courses they are eligible to take.
+At Islander Launch (new student orientation), first-year students meet with an advisor or faculty member who will help them select their first learning community based on a combination of major requirements, interests, and class schedule preferences.
+For the spring semester, students will self-register for learning communities after consultation with an advisor about which courses they are eligible to take.

 Click here to see a listing of the current learning community schedule.

 As of Fall 2015, all full-time, first-year students are required to take both UCCP 1101 and UCCP 1102.

 A first-year student is defined as a student who is in their first year of college coursework after graduating from high school.
 Dual and/or AP credit hours do not impact first-year student status.
 Thus, a student could technically have brought in more than 30 credit hours that were earned while still enrolled in high school but still be considered a first-year student at TAMUCC.

 For more information about this requirement, refer to the undergraduate catalog description here.